Critical discourse analysis: Methodology

 Fairclough developed a three-dimensional framework for studying discourse, where the aim is to map three separate forms of analysis onto one another: analysis of (spoken or written) language texts, analysis of discourse practice (processes of text production, distribution and consumption) and analysis of discursive events as instances of socio-cultural practice.
 Particularly, he combines micro, meso and macro-level interpretation.
 At the micro-level, the analyst considers various aspects of textual/linguistic analysis, for example syntactic analysis, use of metaphor and rhetorical devices.
 The meso-level or "level of discursive practice" involves studying issues of production and consumption, for instance, which institution produced a text, who is the target audience, etc. At the macro-level, the analyst is concerned with intertextual and interdiscursive elements and tries to take into account the broad, societal currents that are affecting the text being studied.

 Teun A. van Dijk's approach to critical discourse analysis combines cognitive theories with linguistic and social theories.
 Van Dijk uses cognition as the middle layer of a three-layer approach consisting of discourse, cognitive and society.
 By integrating a cognitive approach, researchers are better able to understand how larger social phenomenon are reinforced through popular, everyday discourse.
 Critics of this practice point out that his approach focuses on the reproduction of ideologies rather than the transformation.

 Ruth Wodak has developed a framework based on the systemic collection of sample texts on a topic to better understand the interrelationship of discourses that exist within the field.
 This framework allows for the discussion and analysis of ideologies involved in a set of discourses.
 The macro level of analysis is helpful in understanding how macro-structures of inequality persist through discursive processes across multiple sites and texts.

-According to the multi-method qualitative text analysis framework developed by Alejandro and Zhao, CDA is often combined with other methods to strengthen the analysis of how language constructs social and political orders.
-This approach builds on the foundational view of discourse as a form of social practice that is co-constitutive of power relations.
-For instance, CDA may be paired with thematic analysis, where themes are first identified and then critically analyzed to see how they are discursively constructed to support certain ideologies.
-Given its conceptual heritage, CDA also combines well with Foucauldian discourse analysis (FDA) to investigate how specific textual examples connect to broader historical discourses, such as those concerning intersectional marginalization.